xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 The production $A \to \epsilon$ generates only one item, $A \to \cdot$.

+---

-#### Representing Item Sets
+##### Representing Item Sets

 A parser generator that produces a bottom-up parser may need to represent items and sets of items conveniently.
 Note that an item can be represented by a pair of integers, the first of which is the number of one of the productions of the underlying grammar, and the second of which is the position of the dot.
 Sets of items can be represented by a list of these pairs.
 However, as we shall see, the necessary sets of items often include "closure" items, where the dot is at the beginning of the body.
 These can always be reconstructed from the other items in the set, and we do not have to include them in the list.

+---

 Intuitively, an item indicates how much of a production we have seen at a given point in the parsing process.
 For example, the item $A \to \cdot XYZ$ indicates that we hope to see a string derivable from $XYZ$ next on the input.
 Item $A \to X\cdot YZ$ indicates that we have just seen on the input a string derivable from $X$ and that we hope next to see a string derivable from $YZ$.
 Item $A \to XYZ\cdot$ indicates that we have seen the body $XYZ$ and that it may be time to reduce $XYZ$ to $A$.

-One collection of sets of LR(0) items, called the canonical LR(0) collection, provides the basis for constructing a deterministic finite automaton that is used to make parsing decisions.
-Such an automaton is called an LR(0) *automaton*.^3^ In particular, each state of the LR(0) automaton represents a set of items in the canonical LR(0) collection.
+One collection of sets of LR(0) items, called the *canonical* LR(0) collection, provides the basis for constructing a deterministic finite automaton that is used to make parsing decisions.
+Such an automaton is called an *LR(0) automaton*.[^3] In particular, each state of the LR(0) automaton represents a set of items in the canonical LR(0) collection.
 The automaton for the expression grammar (4.1), shown in Fig. 4.31, will serve as the running example for discussing the canonical LR(0) collection for a grammar.

 To construct the canonical LR(0) collection for a grammar, we define an augmented grammar and two functions, CLOSURE and GOTO.
-If $G$ is a grammar with start symbol $S$, then $G'$, the augmented grammar for $G$, is $G$ with a new start symbol $S'$ and production $S' \to S$.
+If $G$ is a grammar with start symbol $S$, then $G'$, the *augmented grammar* for $G$, is $G$ with a new start symbol $S'$ and production $S' \to S$.
 The purpose of this new starting production is to indicate to the parser when it should stop parsing and announce acceptance of the input.
 That is, acceptance occurs when and only when the parser is about to reduce by $S' \to S$.

+[^3]: Technically, the automaton misses being deterministic according to the definition of Section 3.6.4, because we do not have a dead state, corresponding to the empty set of items.
+As a result, there are some state input pairs for which no next state exists.

 #### Closure of Item Sets

-If I is a set of items for a grammar $G$, then CLOSURE($I$) is the set of items constructed from I by the two rules:
+If $I$ is a set of items for a grammar $G$, then CLOSURE($I$) is the set of items constructed from $I$ by the two rules:

 1. Initially, add every item in $I$ to CLOSURE($I$).

-2. If $A \to a\cdot B\beta$  is in CLOSURE($I$) and $B \to \gamma$  is a production, then add the item $B \to \gamma$  to CLOSURE(I), if it is not already there.
+2. If $A \to a\cdot B\beta$  is in CLOSURE($I$) and $B \to \gamma$  is a production, then add the item $B \to \gamma$  to CLOSURE($I$), if it is not already there.
 Apply this rule until no more new items can be added to CLOSURE($I$).

-^3^Technically, the automaton misses being deterministic according to the definition of Section 3.6.4, because we do not have a dead state, corresponding to the empty set of items.
-As a result, there are some state input pairs for which no next state exists.

 ![](images/figure4.31.png)